 - Time spent commuting from work to home.
 This includes commuting time between the driver’s terminal, drop lots, and worksites or residences.

-- Time spent traveling from a motel or truck stop en route lodging to commercial facilities while off duty.
+- Time spent traveling from a motel or truck stops en route lodging to commercial facilities while off duty.
 This includes restaurants, entertainment facilities, and other locations.

 - Moving a CMV per the request of a safety official while off duty.